ethanmoyabolt/bgtec-assessment-agecalculator/README.md

-This simple website built in .NET Framework allows the user to select a date using the date picker and returns their exact age from that date.
+This simple website built in .NET Framework allows the user to select a date using the date picker and returns their exact age from that date down to the amount of seconds.